spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

       .. image:: img/add_pwr_plant_water_from_node.png
         :align: center

+      .. tip:: To enter the same text on several cells, copy the text into the clipboard, then select all target cells and press **Ctrl+V**.

    #.
 Click **Ok**.
    #.
 Back in the *Data store tree view*, under *Relationship tree*, double click on
       ``unit__node__direction__temporal_block``